Blessy456b/Qualcomm-RB5/README.md

 If you're new to the Qualcomm RB5 platform, start at [Getting Started](#getting-started) to learn how to set up and use the platform.

-## Documentation
+## Datasheet

-Detailed documentation about the Qualcomm RB5 platform can be found in the `docs` directory.
+The datasheet of the SOM is attached here.

 ## Examples